 - Always take official taxis – Make sure you use yellow taxis; they’re regulated and won’t overcharge; just make sure you keep an eye on the meter.
 Public transportation is also very safe and easy to use; there’s a bus stop along most roads in Costa Rica.

 If you don’t fancy using public transport there’s plenty of car rental companies out there:

 |Discover Car Hire||Why Choose Them?|

 Although Costa Rica is relatively safe, women should exercise a high level of caution while traveling.
 The men in Costa Rica are forthright, and you can expect a lot of wolf whistles while you’re walking down the street.

 In recent years there have been a few cases of tourists being sexually assaulted and murdered.

-As a woman, you should walk around at night and stay away from the beaches when it’s dark.
+As a woman, you should not walk around at night and stay away from the beaches when it’s dark.
 Many of the victims of sexual assault were walking alone on beaches.

 Costa Rica Travel Tips: What Should I Avoid In Costa Rica?

 Okay, as you can see, there are many places to visit in Costa Rica, and as long as you keep your head on tight, you should be safe from crime.